 20) Learn to Churn Butter

-Buying butter can be an issue in some places around the world right now.
-In my parents hometown of Vancouver butter is scarce.
+During the height of the pandemic lockdown, buying staple grocery items was an issue in some places around the world.
+In my parents hometown of Vancouver, butter was scarce.
 Work your magic and make your own with this butter churner.
-A new hobby I bet your parents never thought they would learn.
+A new hobby I bet your parents never thought they would learn!

 21) Nintendo Switch